AdobeDocs/campaign-web.en/help/v8/audience/file-audience.md

 >[!CONTEXTUALHELP]
 >id="acw_audience_fromfile_preview"
 >title="Preview your file"
->abstract=Check the preview of your file.
+>abstract="Check the preview of your file.
 This sceen only shows up to 30 records."